Writing Personal Injury Demand Letters for Max Settlements

 Personal injury demand letters are the first impression in the claims process—and first impressions matter.

 Writing a demand letter for personal injury claims is much more than a formality.
-It’s a critical opportunity for legal assistants, paralegals, case managers, and attorneys to establish liability, influence settlement negotiations, and set the stage for maximum claim viability.
-A strong letter shows that you and your firm are serious about your work and committed to obtaining fair compensation.
+Demand letters are critical for establishing liability.
+They influence settlement negotiations.
+And great demand letters set the stage for maximum claim viability.

 Continue reading to learn more about how to write demands that lead to fairer settlements and policy limits.
 See how EvenUp can enable your team to claim bigger and settle faster.